harelber/MaMaDroid2.0/README.md

 Each sub-folder contains 5 CV of the results of the original models and non-mentioned-in-the-original-paper models.
 The originals are depicted as _former_algs_CVnumber and the nwe ones only by the CVnumber.

+##MaMaDroid2.0
+The attached scripts run the MaMaDroid2.0 detection machine against the StB and MB attacks.